-- 1. Adopt micro-irrigation methods such as drip or sprinkler. - 2.
-Irrigate fields early in the morning, late in the evening or at night during long dry spell at critical stages i.e. seedling, flowering and pod filling. - 3.
-Irrigate the soybean crop before development of soil cracks. - 4.
-Avoid uneven application of water.
+- Adopt micro-irrigation methods such as drip or sprinkler. - Irrigate fields early in the morning, late in the evening or at night during long dry spell at critical stages i.e. seedling, flowering and pod filling. - Irrigate the soybean crop before development of soil cracks. - Avoid uneven application of water.

-Harvesting and Post-harvesting
+Harvesting and post-harvesting

-- 1. Harvest at the right stage of maturity to avoid the losses due to pod shattering. - 2.
-If the produce is to be used for seed purposes, thresh the material at the speed of 350 to 400 rpm of thresher. - 3.
-If rhe produce is to be kept as seed for next season, keep the seed in gunny bags not more than 40 kg capacity than store in a cool and dry place. - 4.
-Always keep containers, tools, equipment, packing and storage areas clean and tidy.
+- · Harvest at the right stage of maturity to avoid the losses due to pod shattering. - If the produce is to be used for seed purposes, thresh the material at the speed of 350 to 400 rpm of thresher. - If the produce is to be kept as seed for next season, keep the seed in gunny bags not more than 40 kg capacity than store in a cool and dry place. - Always keep containers, tools, equipment, packing and storage areas clean and tidy.

-Selected Good Agricultural Practices for Soybean
+Selected Good Agricultural Practices in Soybean